khalidh7/site-week2-project2-student-store-starter/README.md

 - [x] Create an endpoint for fetching all orders in the database and an endpoint for serving an individual order based on its ID.
 - [x] Build a page in the UI that displays the list of all past orders.
 The user should be able to click on any individual order to take them to a more detailed page of the transaction.
 - [x] Allow users to use an input to filter orders by the email of the person who placed the order.
-- [x] User cannot checkout if all fields (name, email, and shopping cart) are not present
+- [x] User cannot checkout if all fields (name, email, and shopping cart) are not present.
+Logic is shown in picture below.

 ![Alt text](./ss.png?raw=true "Screenshot")